ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **RunAllMSXXXXTestCases.cmd**       |  Runs all MS-XXXX test cases.
 **RunMSXXXX\_S01\_TC01\_TestCaseDescription.cmd** |  Runs a specific test case within the test suite.

-Test suite results, logs, and reporting
+Viewing the test suite results, logs, and reporting
 ==============================================================================================================================================================================================================================================================================================================================================================================================================

-The test suites provide detailed reporting in a variety of formats that will enable users to quickly debug failures.
+The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.

 Test suite configuration logs
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------